Home Finland Regions Top Sights of Southern Finland – Where to Go Beyond Helsinki

 Ville Palonen

 Ville Palonen (born 1976) is a freelance photographer and travel writer who loves mountains, wildlife and road trips.
-He has visited 80 countries and travelled in adventurous destinations like Amazon, Himalaya and Borneo.
+He has visited more than 80 countries and travelled in adventurous destinations like Amazon, Himalaya and Borneo.
+One of Ville's favourite places is Northern Norway, and he has written a travel guide book about the region.
 In Finland Ville spends his time photographing, hiking, fishing, hunting and mushrooming.
 Ville's favourite destinations in Finland are treeless fells of Lapland and wild parts of East Finland.